 Teaching an Old Dog New Tricks: How to Train Adult and Senior Dogs

 The "you can't teach an old dog new tricks" saying is flat-out wrong, and science has proven it.
 Dogs retain the ability to learn throughout their entire lives.
 Training adult dogs is different from training puppies — but not harder.
+The core learning principles are the same at any age — our complete beginner's training guide is a great refresher on the fundamentals.

 The Neuroscience: Why Old Dogs Can Learn